qdercon/pstpipeline/README.md

 - **analysis and model checking**:
     - ```fit_learning_model``` automates using [CmdStanR](https://mc-stan.org/cmdstanr/) to run 1-alpha and 2-alpha Q-learning models [[2](#References)] in a hierarchical Bayesian manner, for both the training and test blocks, using either variational inference or MCMC.
 Its functionality is comparable to [```hBayesDM::hBayesDM_model()```](https://rdrr.io/cran/hBayesDM/src/R/hBayesDM_model.R), but with a CmdStan backend.
     - ```generate_posterior_quantities``` enables posterior predictions for each MCMC sample to be generated in a separate session using a previously fitted model (as this can be memory-intensive otherwise).
+This is achieved by running CmdStanR's [$generate_quantities()](https://mc-stan.org/cmdstanr/reference/model-method-generate-quantities.html) method.
     - ```parameter_glm``` is a wrapper for```cmdstan_glm```, a version of [```stan_glm```](https://mc-stan.org/rstanarm/reference/stan_glm.html) from the [```rstanarm```](https://github.com/stan-dev/rstanarm) package which has been modified to use [```cmdstanr```](https://mc-stan.org/cmdstanr/) rather than [```rstan```](https://cran.r-project.org/web/packages/rstan/index.html) as its backend (which greatly reduces the number of dependencies required).
 It is used to run adjusted Bayesian GLMs relating the individual-level posterior means of the learning parameters to outcome variable(s) of interest.
     - ```simulate_QL``` can be used to simulate data from the various QL models, either using random samples from chosen distributions or the observed individual-level parameter estimates.
 The output can then be fit to the models, to check whether the parameters can be adequately recovered.